-“Where Sheba?” he asked, as if the previous conversation had no meaning whatsoever.
+“Where Sheba?” he asked, as if the previous conversation hadn’t happened.

-At that moment, Sheba came around the corner meowing.
-They saw each other; his eyes lit up.
-She meowed at him and immediately turned back around the corner she’d just come from.
+At that moment, Sheba came around the corner, meowing.
+They saw each other; his eyes lit up while hers narrowed.
+She meowed at him and immediately turned back around the same corner.
 But he was already toddling after her.

 The corner she rounded turned into the kitchen, which turned into the dining room, which turned into the living room, so he followed her in a big circle.
 As he wobbled back into view, I stopped him and said the kitty wanted to be left alone and not to follow her up the stairs, which was where I thought she was headed.

 “What’s wrong?”
 I asked.